ghesio/design-pattern/README.md

 ### The solution

-This problem occurs because we’re trying to extend the shape classes in two independent dimensions: by form and by color - a very common issue with class inheritance.
+This problem occurs because weâ€™re trying to extend the shape classes in two independent dimensions: by form and by color - a very common issue with class inheritance.

 The Bridge pattern attempts to solve this problem by switching from inheritance to composition: one dimension is extracted into a separate class hierarchy, so that the original classes will reference an object of the new hierarchy, instead of having all of its state and behaviors within one class.

 Following this approach, we can extract the color-related code into its own class with two subclasses:
 `Red` and `Blue` .
 The Shape class then gets a reference field pointing to one of the color objects delegating any color-related work to the linked color object.

-That reference will act as a bridge between the `Shape` and `Color` classes: adding new colors won’t require changing the shape hierarchy, and viceversa.
+That reference will act as a bridge between the `Shape` and `Color` classes: adding new colors wonâ€™t require changing the shape hierarchy, and viceversa.

 Let's start by defining the `Color` interface which will have a `paint()` method: